-The duo maintained their thematic focus on mining as they began working on ‘Pleasant Island’, their second performance for the theatre stage.
+The duo maintained the thematic focus on mining as they began working on their second performance ‘Pleasant Island’.
 The piece zooms in on the impact of large scale mining in a finite environment.
 For this, Silke and Hannes travelled to the Pacific island of Nauru which has been entirely stripped of its natural resources.
-Through testimonies and intimate recordings, the duo tries to unravel the effects of exhaustive mining.
-‘Pleasant Island’ premiered in 2019 at Kunstenfestivaldesarts in Brussels, and is currently touring in Europe and abroad.
+‘Pleasant Island’ premiered in 2019 at Kunstenfestivaldesarts in Brussels, and is touring in Europe and abroad.

-The work of Silke and Hannes is supported and produced by arts centre CAMPO in Ghent (Belgium).
+Silke and Hannes are currently working on a new project about deep sea mining.
+This project will complete their trilogy on the topic of mining.
+Their work is supported and produced by arts centre CAMPO in Ghent (Belgium).